ThisUsedToBeGearedUp9967/GhostAutonomousFTC/README.md

 ## Getting data to computer

 When the opmode stops, you need to somehow get the file to your computer to make an opmode out of it.
 This project contains a class, called CodeSharer, that opens up a share dialog.
-What I did whas download an app called Simple Notepad onto the robot controller phone, and then you can share the file to that app and it will save it to external storage where you can access it from a computer.
+What you can do is download an app called Simple Notepad onto the robot controller phone, and then you can share the file to that app and it will save it to external storage where you can access it from a computer.
 Then, you just need to put the string in the GhostController constructor and it will exactly copy your movements.
 You could also share it with email, sms, or snapchat, but then you would have to turn off wifi direct.

 ## How to use it